Children and animal safety.

 Discourage children from putting their hands into their own mouths or near their eyes when handling or playing with animals.

-All animals and people carry a variety of micro organisms on their body and in their intestinal tract.
-Some of these organisms can be transferred between people and animals Zoonoses On most occasions humans acquire infections by transferring micro organisms from their hands to their mouths.
+All animals and humans carry a variety of micro organisms on their body and in their intestinal tract.
+These organisms can be transferred between people and animals, this is known as Zoonoses.
+On most occasions humans acquire these infections by transferring micro organisms from their hands to their mouths.

 Hand to mouth transfer is the method by which organisms such as Escherichia coli and Salmonella cause infection in people.
 This and a few related strains of E coli can produce powerful toxins that can potentially cause severe disease.
-A very small number of these particular bacteria can infect people, especially children and the elderly.
-E coli, campylobacter and salmonella can be found in a variety of animal species, particularly birds, reptiles and rodents.
+And small number of these bacteria can infect people, particularly children and the elderly.
+E coli, Campylobacter and Salmonella can be found in a variety of animal species, particularly Birds, Reptiles and Rodents.

-Almost every type of animal has a list of diseases that it carries that may infect humans.
-Symptoms of a salmonella or campylobacter infection are very similar both may include diarrhea, fever, and abdominal cramps 12 to 72 hours after exposure, in severe cases the infected individual may be hospitalized for dehydration.
-Furthermore, if the infection spreads from the intestines into the blood stream and is not treated properly salmonella can cause death.
+Almost every type of animal has a number of diseases that it carries that are able infect humans.
+Symptoms of a salmonella or campylobacter infection are very similar and both may include diarrhea, fever, and abdominal cramps from 12 to 72 hours after exposure.
+In severe cases the infected individual may be hospitalized for dehydration.
+Furthermore, if the infection spreads from the intestines into the blood stream and is not treated salmonella can cause death.

 Some other points to consider